evilsocket/opensnitch/wiki/block-lists.md

 - Lines started with # are ignored.
 Write comments always on a new line, not after a domain.
 - The domains `local`, `localhost`, `localhost.localdomain` and `broadcasthost` are ignored.
 - Whenever you save the file to disk, OpenSnitch will reload the list.
+- OpenSnitch doesn't refresh periodically the list loaded, but you can do it with this script: [update_adlists.sh.txt](https://github.com/evilsocket/opensnitch/files/6680314/update_adlists.sh.txt)
+  1. Rename it to .sh and give it execution permissions:

+     `mv update_adlists.sh.txt update_adlists.sh; chmod +x update_adlists.sh`
+  2. Edit the script, and modify the **adsDir** path to point to the directory where you want to save the lists.
+  3. Add the script to your user's crontab (in this example, the script will be executed every day at 11am, 17pm and 23pm):
+     ```
+     $ crontab -e
+     0 11,17,23 * * * /home/ga/utils/opensnitch/update_adlists.sh
+     ```

 ### Resources